 So any budding marketeers, design agencies and creatives worth their salt will know that branding matters.
 In fact, I would like to think anybody and everybody knows branding matters, even if they don’t fully realise it.

 Branding, quite simply put, is the identity that distinguishes one product from the next, e.g. Coca-Cola to Pepsi.
-What goes into your brand is determined by a number of aspects; culture, company values, your value proposition, messaging etc. I could go on but I’d be boring you then.
+What goes into your brand is determined by a number of aspects; culture, company values, your value proposition, messaging, etc. I could go on but I’d be boring you then.
+There are some businesses that will go towards brandable apparel such as custom hoodies, t-shirts, jackets, etc. so they can get the word out, especially if they are a social media-based business.

 Basically, your brand encompasses everything you do.
 You live and die by it.